kshedden/case_studies/methods/multivariate.md

 It is worth considering an alternative approach in which we simply minimize the first term above, $E\\|X-Y\\|$.
-However doing this always yields a degenerate solution in which $F$ places all of its probability mass on the *spatial median*, which is the vector
+However doing this always yields a degenerate solution in which $F$ places all of its probability mass on the *spatial median*, which is the fixed vector
 $V$ that minimizes $E\\|Y - V\\|$.
 This is the reason that the "repulsive" term $E\\|X-X^\prime\\|$ in the distance measure is essential.